 Myth number four.
 They all hoover.

-If you leave them, they can feel scorned and seek revenge others will come for the grand hoover as they’ll miss, what you can provide them, a home, money, traits and emotions, sometimes you can do no contact to a point they can not hoover, for many reasons not all narcissists return with the hoover.
+If you leave them, they can feel scorned and seek revenge others will come for the grand hoover as they’ll miss, what you can provide them, a home, money, traits and attention, sometimes you can do no contact to a point they can not hoover, for many reasons, not all narcissists return with the hoover.

-Most often once we react to a narcissist, the narcissist then seems calm and collected as they’ve often projected their feelings onto us, they’ve usually done something to bring us down in order for us to react, so they can make us feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
-You falling silent on them, does not affect them or upset them, not in a way it does us, most they’ll just understand they need to try a new form of manipulation on you to gain your attention.
-Most know that our positive emotions mean we find it hard to go no contact and treat them how they treat us, so they will up their games, to lower your guard and claim, positive or negative responses from you.
+Most often, once we react to a narcissist, the narcissist then seems calm and collected as they’ve often projected their feelings onto us, they’ve usually done something to bring us down in order for us to react, so they can make us feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
+You falling silent on them does not affect them or upset them, not in a way it does us.
+Mostly they’ll just understand they need to try a new form of manipulation on you to gain your attention.
+Most know that our positive emotions mean we find it hard to go no contact and treat them how they treat us, so they will up their games to lower your guard and claim positive or negative responses from you.

 Myth number six.
 They hate being alone.

 They need to surround themselves with people and often cross over partners or have more than one available.
-In one sense it’s true, as many fear abandonment, but not all do, they also can be surround by people and feel loneliness if no ones meeting their needs, not all narcissists will jump from one relationship to the next, if they are getting their needs met, by friends or family, work colleagues they can be alone while they meet someone new, although most will not want to wait too long, as long as they are getting their needs met by someone.
+In one sense, it’s true, as many fear abandonment, but not all do.
+They also can be surrounded by people and feel loneliness if no one is meeting their needs.
+Not all narcissists will jump from one relationship to the next, if they are getting their needs met by friends or family, work colleagues, they can be alone while they meet someone new, although most will not want to wait too long, as long as they are getting their needs met by someone.
 They don’t always feel lonely when alone, and they do enjoy their own company.
-With social media, they can now be alone, yet be in touch and search for the next person they can manipulate.
+With social media, they can now be alone yet be in touch and search for the next person they can manipulate.

 Myth number seven.

 They are all the same.
-The disorder is on a spectrum with nine diagnostic criteria of which someone would need five, and it can vary which five they have, they are also individuals so some are somatic and all about appearance be it facial features, body, homes cars, so even the somatic has variables, the cerebral works more with intellect.
-However, most narcissists are covert as they try to keep their manipulative behaviour hidden, there is the covert narcissist the more fragile narcissist, then the overt who can be more outrageous in their behaviour as they usually have an army of enablers and flying monkeys protecting them.
+The disorder is on a spectrum with nine diagnostic criteria of which someone would need five, and it can vary which five they have.
+They are also individuals, so some are somatic and all about appearance, be it facial features, body, homes, cars, so even the somatic has variables.
+The cerebral works more with intellect.
+However, most narcissists are covert as they try to keep their manipulative behaviour hidden.
+There is the covert narcissist that is the more fragile narcissist, then the overt who can be more outrageous in their behaviour as they usually have an army of enablers and flying monkeys protecting them.